apeskinian/p5_treasures_untold/README.md

     | :---: |
     | ![Products](documentation/features/dashboard/product_admin/products.png "Products") |

-    When the green plus icon is clicked, a prompt is displayed with the input form to create a new product with the following fields:
+    When the green add button is clicked, a prompt is displayed with the input form to create a new product with the following fields:
     - Name
     - Realm
     - Description